RAVIGANESHMBHAT/ai-chat-interface/README.md

 ### 1. User and Bot Messages
 - User messages are displayed on the right.
-- Bot messages are displayed on the left and can render HTML content.
+- Bot messages are displayed on the left and can render markdown content.

 ### 2. Collapsible Source Section
 - Each bot response can include a list of source documents.